 FPSS Frequently Asked Questions

 Here are some of the common questions people ask when learning about Family Peer Support Specialists.
-If you have additional questions or would like to inquire about working with an FPSS, please contact Mary Gully - Phone: 801-631-1086 / Email
+If you have additional questions or would like to inquire about working with an FPSS, please contact Kelly Ford - Phone: 801-631-1086 or use the contact form on the FPSS page.

 A Family Peer Support Specialist (FPSS) is a person who listens to your struggles and provides help, support, and guidance as you and your child/youth work toward independence in your life.